 Read a Lot of Essays

 One of the best ways to improve your writing skills is to become a voracious reader.
-The more you read quality writing, the more you will pick up on the rhythms and structure of great essays.
+The more you read quality writing as an essay writer, the more you will pick up on the rhythms and structure of great essays.
 Each year, several publishers produce “Best Of” anthologies that collect essays and nonfiction pieces on a range of topics, and this can be an effective place to start in order to get exposed to quality essays and effective ways to write them.

 Build Your Vocabulary